delabassee/odl2021-lab/step/switch-expression.md

 In this exercise, you have used **Switch Expressions**, a standard feature since Java 14.

 Switch expressions complement nicely the traditional Swith statement by enabling to easily write less error-prone Switch cases.
 Moreover, the produced code is also more readable!

 For additional details, please check [JEP 361: Switch Expressions (Standard)](https://openjdk.java.net/jeps/361).

+You can also check the [JEP Café Episod #03](https://youtu.be/652kheEraHQ).